The Abingdon Association

 The Abingdon & District Association draws its membership from the area between Oxford and the Berkshire Downs.
 Our programme aims to add value and fun to supporting the National Trust.

 A programme of summer coach trips and holidays allow members to enjoy some of the National Trust places further away with most visits taking place in the summer months.
-But we also visit historic towns such as Bath and Brighton out of season.
+We also visit historic towns such as Bath and Brighton out of season.